Third-year coach has the Buckeyes in the inaugural College Football Playoff

 Utah then enjoyed the finest season in program history in 2004.
-The 12-0 record was the first 12-0 season in 75 years and a second-consecutive outright MWC championship was the first in conference history.
+The 12-0 record was the first 12-0 season in 75 years and a second-consecutive outright MWC championship represented the first consecutive championships by one school in conference history.

-Following Utah's 16th consecutive win, a 35-7 pummeling of Pitt in the Fiesta Bowl, Meyer's record was a sterling 39-7 as a head coach and the University of Florida was in need of a coach.
+Following Utah's 16th consecutive win, a 35-7 pummeling of Pitt in the Fiesta Bowl, Meyer's record was a sterling 39-7 as a head coach and he was established as a proven winner.
+And the University of Florida was in need of a coach.